donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO.md

 This exploration might help pinpoint limitations in how AI models capture deep intentionality and creativity, and thus inform better evaluation methods and benchmarks that emphasize the creative dimension of linguistic intelligence. -->

-#### Scope & Caveats
+### Scope & Caveats
 This formalization isn't a definition of literary novelty or creativity.
 Rather, it's an exploratory framework for analyzing expressions that deliberately violate ordinary usage.
 The goal isn't to reduce literary innovation to logic, but to probe why current language models rarely generate such creative or profound language spontaneously.
 Understanding these limitations may inform better evaluation methods that emphasize creativity in linguistic intelligence

-### Why Might Current AI Struggle Here?
+## Why Might Current AI Struggle Here?
 Current language models face several systematic barriers to producing ExO language; at this point many of these are my own speculation or fan theory than concrete fact, but nevertheless here they are:

-#### Data Scarcity in Pretraining
-Though profound literature exists in pretraining corpora (Google Books, etc.), it's statistically underrepresented.
+**Data Scarcity in Pretraining**: Though profound literature exists in pretraining corpora (Google Books, etc.), it's statistically underrepresented.
 By definition, novel writing is rare, and easily-licensed conventional text dominates the training mix.
 Even within Pulizer Prize winning articles/books etc the instances of truly profound prose/ExO language (as impactful as they may be) are few and far between.

-#### Objective Mismatch
-From a causal language modeling perspective, next token prediction is less about encoding the abstract concepts or deep intentionality these examples are made up of and more so about emulation of style and prose.
+**Objective Mismatch**: From a causal language modeling perspective, next token prediction is less about encoding the abstract concepts or deep intentionality these examples are made up of and more so about emulation of style and prose.
 At this phase models learn to reproduce surface features without encoding the abstract concepts that necessarily drive literary innovation.
 Even though large causal models like GPT-3 begin to exhibit some few-shot behavior with sufficient examples, it seems unlikely that the causal training paradigm alone gets us the reasoning necessary for truly novel language.

-#### Task Absence During Fine-tuning
-When models are optimized for instruction following, there's likely an absence of tasks that push them to not just learn ExO behavior, but more importantly exhibit it.
+**Task Absence During Fine-tuning**: When models are optimized for instruction following, there's likely an absence of tasks that push them to not just learn ExO behavior, but more importantly exhibit it.
 The training emphasizes practical capabilities over creative linguistic reasoning.
 Though literary analysis and reading comprehension are a big part of this phase they are somewhat distinct from the task of exhibiting and producing novel prose.
 In short, there are more analyses of great works than great works, and the reading comprehension/literary analysis task itself aligns more intuitively with how we quantify intelligence in school.

-#### RLHF Optimization Pressure
-This one is fun to think about.
+**RLHF Optimization Pressure**: This one is fun to think about.
 From a preference learning perspective, I doubt anyone wants to do full-blown Harold Bloom literary analysis to rate model outputs.
 Most annotators would favor accessible, Wikipedia-style entries over Joycean explorations of any topic.
 This optimization pressure likely eliminates whatever literary capabilities emerge during pretraining.

-#### The Deeper Issue: Fluid Literary Intelligence
-The more I examine instances of impactful prose packed with intentionality and metaphysical depth, the more convinced I am that modeling such language requires what I'd call fluid literary intelligence.
+**The Deeper Issue: Fluid Literary Intelligence**:The more I examine instances of impactful prose packed with intentionality and metaphysical depth, the more convinced I am that modeling such language requires what I'd call fluid literary intelligence.
 This goes beyond pattern matching toward adaptive generalization on out-of-distribution linguistic tasks.

-#### Missing Benchmarks
-This leads to deeper questions: What constitutes literary novelty computationally?
+**Missing Benchmarks**: This leads to deeper questions: What constitutes literary novelty computationally?
 Why are there no benchmarks on par with ARC that touch this axis of intelligence?
 Current reasoning evaluation has heavily favored verifiable tasks (coding, math) over creative reasoning.

-#### There is Hope?
-Even if this does require some deeper literary understanding, if we had 20 Harold Blooms doing RLHF or composing benchmarks of curated ExO instances, I believe we could optimize models toward this intelligence.
+**There is Hope**: Even if this does require some deeper literary understanding, if we had 20 Harold Blooms doing RLHF or composing benchmarks of curated ExO instances, I believe we could optimize models toward this intelligence.
 Reinforcement learning scales.
 If we went from GPT-3 to ChatGPT with thousands of samples, maybe we need just a handful of literary experts.
 Additionaly, this approach could even generalize to other creative domains.

 <!-- This is more of a fan theory at this point but it feels like examples of profound language may have surfaced in the models pretraining google books though by definition of novel writing it is likely under represented, additionally from a causal language model base training perspective this is less about encoding the abstract concepts or deep intentionality these examples are made up of and more so about emulation of style and prose at this point in the training.
 Sure larger models like GPT-3 especially with sufficient examples of this type of text may begin to exhibit some few shot behavior or ability to encode more abstract concepts about this sort of language, but overall I would be surprised if the casual base training paradigm gets us the level of reasoning and intelligence necessary to truly exhibit novel prose.